magneticio/vamp2setup/README.md

 ![](images/screen5.png)

-You can compare this with the information presented through `kubectl` by executing:
+You can compare this with the information presented through `kubectl` by running the following command:

 ````
 kubectl get deploy -n=vamp-tutorial